NAPANEE COMMUNITY KITTEN RESCUE

 Ready to Go Home

-Before putting kittens in a cage at a shelter or adoption event, make sure they have been exposed to and responded well with a few different socializers.
+Before putting kittens in an adoption event, make sure they have been exposed to and responded well with a few different socializers.

 *These instructions are based on an article by the Urban Cat League, which provides in-depth instructions in socializing.